revdancatt/mystic-kitty/README.md

 # SECRET SAUCE

-There are TWO things that I believe make this slightly different form just typing the prompt into ChatGPT.
+There are THREE things that I believe make this slightly different form just typing the prompt into ChatGPT.

 First, it automatically adds information about sunrise, sunset, moon phase and festivals into the prompt.